martinbangens/TVDistortion/README.md

 TVDistortion
 ===========
-I started this because I miss Disto::Fx on Linux
-I was thinking there should be something like that on Linux, some dynamic distortion plug-in(whit lot of diffident clipping methods) The idea is that you should be able to paint a distortion curve on the TV screen, then the curve should be applied to different "smoothing" or interpolation methods and different scales
+I started this because I miss Disto::Fx on Linux some dynamic distortion plugin(whit lot of diffident clipping methods) The idea is that you should be able to paint a distortion curve on the TV screen, then the curve should be applied to different "smoothing" or interpolation methods and different scales I have not yet thought out what this plugin gona be

 I love making noisy music, I listen to a lot of old industrial music like Cabaret Voltaire or Psychic TV.
 I'm noob to programming, I know the basics, took courses in c++ when I was younger.

 You are more then welcome to do whatever you want with the code, I would love to see what that would look like :)

-THIS IS NOT FINISHED BUT IT CAN BE USED
+THIS IS NOT FINISHED DON'T USE IT YET

 TO DO